Bruce Chorpita: Positions

-As an extension of his research and intervention implementation, Chorpita served as the President of the Association for Behavioral and Cognitive Therapies.
-Chorpita held the position of Clinical Director of the Child and Adolescent Mental Health Division of the Hawaii State Department of Health, serving between 2001 and 2003.
+Chorpita served as the 53rd President of the Association for Behavioral and Cognitive Therapies.
+He also held the position of Clinical Director of the Child and Adolescent Mental Health Division of the Hawaii State Department of Health, serving between 2001 and 2003.
 Chorpita held a faculty position with the Department of Psychology at the University of Hawaii between 1997 and 2008.

 Chorpita served as the lead developer for the intensive treatment component of PRIDE, a project designed around the aim of developing, testing, and disseminating effective treatments and training modules for lay counselors to address anxiety, depression, and anger problems among adolescents in India.
 As part of his work with PRIDE, Chorpita worked closely with Vikram Patel, who served as Principal Investigator of the project.

 From 2021 to 2022, Chorpita served the National Academy of Sciences as a Committee Member for Accelerating Behavioral Science Through Ontology Development and Use.
 As a component of this position, Chorpita worked with a team of scientists to establish a commitment to a shared conceptualization and set of terms and relationships within the field of behavioral science.
 The mission of this work is to help set the stage for scientific discovery, evidence retrieval and application (e.g. through clinical knowledge appliances), and automated reasoning.

-Chorpita is the current President of PracticeWise, LLC, a consulting organization co-founded with Eric Daleiden, focused around the primary aim of providing decision support technology and training to both clinicians and mental health organizations on a national scale.
-PracticeWise centers its efforts around a primarily scientific and evidence-based approach.
+Chorpita serves on the Board of Directors for PracticeWise, LLC, a consulting organization he co-founded in 2004 with Eric Daleiden, focused on providing decision support products and services to mental health organizations, providers, and students on an international scale.
+PracticeWise centers its efforts on a scientific and evidence-based approach.
 PracticeWise regularly publishes a report detailing current evidence-based child and adolescent psycho-social interventions for the American Academy of Pediatrics.

 Chorpita is the current director of the Child FIRST Program at UCLA, whose work aims to improve the effectiveness of mental health service delivery to children.
 Child FIRST strives to advance mental health treatment design, clinical decision-making, information delivery models, mental health system architecture, and mental health system processes with the interest of bettering children's health primarily in mind.
 Child FIRST creates and maintains partnerships with community agencies to deliver mental health services both throughout California, and the country as a whole.

-Chorpita currently holds the role of professor of clinical psychology with the University of California, Los Angeles Psychology and Biobehavioral Sciences Department.
-Chorpita's primary area of study is Clinical Psychology, and he serves as the Principal Investigator for the Chorpita Research Lab.
+Chorpita currently holds the roles of Distinguished Professor in the University of California, Los Angeles Department of Psychology and Department of Psychiatry and Biobehavioral Sciences.
+Chorpita's primary area of study is Clinical Psychology.